-Church Action on Poverty helps communities to set up ‘Your Local Pantry’ community cooperative food stores, run by volunteers for the benefit of their members in low-income communities.
+Church Action on Poverty helps communities to set up ‘Your Local Pantry’ member-run food clubs, run by volunteers for the benefit of their members in low-income communities.

 A Pantry is a membership scheme aimed at helping people make their money go further by:

 - reducing food shopping bills (members can save over £500 each year);

 - providing advice and support;

 Local Pantries mean people can bring down their food shopping bills, and access good food, whilst freeing up more money for other essentials and enabling tight budgets to stretch a little further.
 They mean that people can stay afloat in tough times, rather than being swept into debt, and also promote new skills, combat isolation and improve health.

 “The food is very good for people who are struggling, for poor families on benefits like myself.
 It’s food we wouldn’t be able to buy.”

 A member and volunteer at the Dusty Forge pantry in Cardiff

 “Our vision is to grow a network of local pantries across the UK.
 Why is this so important?
 Because people are struggling to afford good food and for a modest weekly fee you can access really good food with dignity and choice.
 We know about the growth of foodbanks.
 This is much more dignified – you can choose to become a member, choose to volunteer.
 It’s your project and the local ownership of it is really important.”

 A social impact report last year, studying the first few pantries to have opened, found they had brought social, financial and health benefits to members, including reducing isolation, averting food poverty and improving local people’s mental health.
 Pantry members had saved £650 a year on average on their shopping bills, and every £1 invested in pantries had generated £6 in social value.